• Blackfin Tuna

 Korean Blackfin Tuna Collars

-This has honestly been one of my favorite things to do with Blackfin Tuna collars since I started catching these fish several years ago.
+This has honestly been one of my favorite things to do with blackfin tuna collars since I started catching these fish several years ago.
 The exact marinade has changed over time, as I have experimented with different ingredient ratios, but it always turns out great!
 I actually used the tuna belly in this meal, as well, but I wanted to keep the recipe as just using the collars so it would be less complex.

 korean blackfin tuna belly and collars

-The two key ingredients in this recipe, and what really gives the tuna collars some flavor and spice are, Gochujang Paste and Korean Chili Flakes!
+The two key ingredients in this recipe, and what really gives the tuna collars some flavor and spice are, Gochujang paste and Korean chili flakes!
 These might not be the most common ingredients that you would have in your pantry, but you should be able to find them at most big box grocery stores.
 I’ve included Amazon links to both of them, they might seem expensive, but a little goes a long way.

-How I Got This Fish
+How I Got This Blackfin Tuna

 blackfin tuna